-While popular tourist destinations in Himachal Pradesh, like Manali, Shimla, Dharamsala, etc. are too much crowded and urbanized, Barot Valley still remains somewhat a hidden destination with pure taste of rural landscape and habitation in Himalayas.
+While popular tourist destinations in Himachal Pradesh, like Manali, Shimla, Dharamsala, etc. are too much crowded and urbanized, Barot Valley still remains somewhat a hidden destination with the pure taste of rural landscape and habitation in Himalayas.
 Located in the Mandi district of Himachal Pradesh, it’s full of refreshing surprises in form of rivulets, old wooden houses and small treks surrounded by greenery comprising of oak and deodar trees.

 History of Barot Valley